 Categorical models to estimate length and age composition

-An alternative approach from the standard ALK methods is to estimate the relationship between age and length using categorical Bayesian models and use it to estimate age composition.
-An approach with this idea was initially developed by Rindoff & Lewy (2001) using continuation ratio-logits.
-It was updated by Berg & Kristensen (2012) to estimate age-specific abundance indices, by Berg et al. (2014) for the case of research surveys, and Correa et al. (2020) for Bering Sea Pacific cod.
+A better approach for deriving age compositions from length composition data and paired age-length data is to estimate the relationship between age and length using a categorical model.
+This approach was initially developed by Rindoff & Lewy (2001) using continuation ratio-logits.
+This was updated by Berg & Kristensen (2012) to estimate age-specific abundance indices; by Berg et al. (2014) for the case of research surveys; and Correa et al. (2020) for Bering Sea Pacific cod.
 Berg & Kristensen (2012) used generalised additive models (GAMs) with continuation ratio-logits to model the probability of age given length and spatial covariates for surveys of cod, haddock, and herring in the North Sea.
 They found that their estimates from modelled spatial varying age-length relationship had higher internal and external consistency and performed (statistically) better than standard ALK approaches (Berg & Kristensen 2012; Berg et al. 2014).
-Further, Berg at al. (2014) used this model to estimate the between-age correlations and found a general pattern of increasing positive correlations with age, with the approach providing better estimates of effective sample size.
+Further, Berg at al. (2014) used this model to estimate the between-age correlations and found a general pattern of increasing positive correlations with age using the approach, providing better estimates of effective sample size.
 This relationship was later used to Berg & Nielson (2016) to model the correlation structure of age composition data in state-space stock assessment models as a way of addressing the concerns of the use of the multinomial distribution raised by Francis (2014).

 Thorson & Haltuch (2019) implemented a categorical spatial-temporal model to calculate biomass and age composition in VAST (Thorson 2019) for systematic surveys, using the approach of Berg et al. (2014), and showed that, in a simulation experiment, it resulted in a significant increase in the effective sample size over standard [survey] design-based methods.
 They concluded that categorical spatial-temporal models improve estimation of effective sample sizes, account for co-variates, and have improved statistical properties over standard survey design-based methods.